• Skip to main content

 Sew the flower wherever you would like on the cactus.
 I like the areas on top of the head or arms.

 Once the cactus is stitched together, stuffed, adorned with a flower, and embroidered with white little lines your cactus is complete!
-You now have a huggable squishable stuffed cactus pillow made from my crochet cactus free pattern!
+You now have a huggable squishable stuffed cactus pillow made from my free crochet cactus pattern!

 If you have extra green yarn left over, you can make a Crochet Headphone Sprout Pattern for a little fun crochet project.